Now, you can connect accounts in other banks to your lunar way app - and it’s only the beginning

 PSD2 is an EU directive that, in short, allows bank customers to use third-party actors to get an overview of their finances and to handle their money - with the customer's consent of course.
 Essentially it means that you will be able to pay your bills, transfer money and analyze your consumption through a third party provider, while your money is kept safe in a regular bank account.

 The directive has been created to accommodate digitization, which increasingly affects almost all aspects of our daily lives — including the way we handle our money.
 The purpose of the EU directive is, therefore, to modernize the rules for payments both to account the many new digital payment options, but also to support the competition in the banking sector and increase security.

-Read more: Lunar Way gets license
+Read more: Lunar receives European banking license

 What does it all mean?